A BRIEF HISTORY OF LIFE IN REME

 for us learn how to shoot these bloody rifles.
 We were taken in the back of I

-having a go at this lad in the bed next to mine all evening and the poor chap
+at this lad in the bed next to mine all evening and the poor chap was almost

-was almost in tears, and as Jock was crossing the room back to his bed space
+in tears, and as Jock was crossing the room back to his bed space this lad

-this lad leapt off his bed and grabbed Jock by shoulders pulled him to the
+leapt off his bed and grabbed Jock by shoulders pulled him to the floor and

-floor and got him by the throat, it took four of us to get his hands from
+got him by the throat, it took four of us to get his hands from round his

-round his neck.
-Jock had gone blue in
+neck.
+Jock had gone blue in the face

-the face and was gasping for air and making all sorts of funny noises, a lot
+and was gasping for air and making all sorts of funny noises, a lot us

-us thought he was a goner, but after awhile he came round and a couple of
+thought he was a goner, but after a while he came round and a couple of lads

 other lad was on his bed sobbing his heart out and I felt really sorry for